Skip to content

 SSH host key verification

-Marina currently accepts any host key automatically.
+Marina's native SSH transport currently accepts any host key automatically.
 This is intentional for ease of use in CI, but means you should ensure the hostname/IP is correct in your registry URI and that your network is trusted.